meenakshi-r12/Module1/Conditional Statements in Python: Even or Odd Checker.md

 ## Result

-Thus the program is verified.
+Thus, the required program is written and executed successfully.